 La Classe d'Excellence de Violoncelle de Gautier Capuçon

-Every year since 2014, the Classe d'Excellence de Violoncelle de Gautier Capuçon has taken place in the Auditorium of the Fondation.
-This project, created and directed by Gautier Capuçon, is designed to promote six young and talented cellists from around the world.
-Selected by audition, the laureates meet each month for public work sessions and concerts.
+From 2014 to 2022, the Classe d'Excellence de Violoncelle de Gautier Capuçon has taken place in the Auditorium of the Fondation.
+This project, created and directed by Gautier Capuçon, was designed to promote six young and talented cellists from around the world.
+Selected by audition, the laureates met each month for public work sessions and concerts.

 Samuel Parent est né en 1982 dans le Vaucluse.

 Après avoir étudié avec Michel Bourdoncle à Aix-en-Provence, puis Olivier Gardon à Paris, il est admis en 2000 dans la classe de Brigitte Engerer au Conservatoire National Supérieur de Musique de Paris, dont il sort quatre ans plus tard avec un diplôme de Formation Supérieure, mention très bien.

 En 2008, il remporte le deuxième prix au concours international Rina Sala Gallo de Monza, Italie.
 Cette même année, il intègre la classe de musique de chambre du quatuor Artemis à la Chapelle Musicale Reine Elisabeth de Belgique.